yinti/my-portfolio/README.md

 # Deepak Yinti's portfolio
-This is my professional portfolio.
+This is my  personal professional portfolio.
 It uses AWS and ReactJS

+Technologies Used
+SSH and GitHub